niceprogram/Robin/tournament/README.md

 you have to type `RESET` into a text box before the confirm button even becomes clickable, so it can't be triggered by an accidental click.

-There's also a checkbox, **"Ook alle deelnemers verwijderen"** (also remove all participants):

-- **Unchecked** (default): clears every round/match/result and puts the tournament back to "not started," but keeps your existing roster of names — handy if you're running a second tournament with the same group of kids right after the first.
-- **Checked**: also deletes every player, so you can add a completely new set of names for a totally different group.
+A reset clears every round, match, and result — points/wins/losses/judge counts all go back to 0, since they're calculated live from match history rather than stored separately. **Player names are never touched by a reset** — your roster stays exactly as it was, ready for the next tournament with the same group.

 This is permanent and cannot be undone — there's no "undo reset" button, only the typed confirmation before it runs.

+*(Technical note: reset uses `DELETE` rather than `TRUNCATE` under the hood, specifically because `TRUNCATE` requires the `DROP` privilege, which many shared-hosting MySQL users don't have — `DELETE` only needs the `DELETE` privilege, which you always have.)*

 ## 2c.
+Managing games/stations

+Use **🎮 Spellen beheren** on `admin.php` to add new games, rename existing ones (click ✏️), or toggle any game active/inactive — same pattern as managing participants.
+An inactive game is automatically excluded from scheduling (the scheduler only ever assigns matches to active stations), so you can temporarily take a station out of rotation (e.g. it broke, or you don't have room for it this time) without deleting it.
+At least one active game is required to start a round.

+## 2d.
 Dutch interface

 Every page (`dashboard.php`, `admin.php`, `leaderboard.php`, `index.php`),
 all on-screen buttons/labels/messages, and the 10 station names are now